-Acquisitions, combined with the expansion of our business divisions and recent growth has placed and is expected to continue to place a significant strain on our resources.
-To accommodate this growth, we anticipate that we will be required to implement a variety of new and upgraded operational and financial systems, procedures and controls, including the improvement of our accounting and other internal management systems.
-All of these updates will require substantial management effort.
-Our failure to manage growth and integrate our acquisitions successfully could adversely affect our business, financial condition and results of operations.
+To accommodate our recent growth and successfully integrate our acquisitions, we anticipate that we will be required to implement a variety of new and upgraded operational and financial systems, procedures and controls, including the improvement of our accounting and other internal management systems.
+We may not be able to successfully integrate such systems, procedures and controls.